Updates

 What is the proposal deadline (and other important dates)?

-In FY25, applicants may request up to $2,000,000 in funding per project.
-A 10% match is required for all applicants.
+For FY 2027, applicants may request up to $2,000,000 in funding per project.
+Ten percent of the grant request is required for all applicants, with exceptions for Tribal governments and designated rural and small towns.
+Please see the ECO One Stop RFR for more information.
 Match may be cash or in-kind contributions or a combination of the two provided by the applicant and direct project partners.

 What do proposals typically include?